aegon1994/image-recognition-project-based-on-YOLOv10/README.md

 If you had your own added photos, you could create your labels of your new photos by [labelimg](https://github.com/HumanSignal/labelImg/blob/master/README.rst).
 Other steps is the same as above.

+### Train and predict process
+you can find the code of training and prediction on yolov10 website

+In this part, I would